 - High blood pressure

-Your primary care doctor may detect a heart murmur or other signs of heart valve disease during a routine exam and refer you to a cardiologist, a doctor who specializes in diagnosing and treating heart problems.
+As aortic valve narrowing occurs, you may experience chest pain, shortness of breath, heart palpitations or swollen ankles and feet.
+Alternately, your primary care doctor may detect a heart murmur or other signs of heart valve disease during a routine exam and refer you to a cardiologist, a doctor who specializes in diagnosing and treating heart problems.

 - Cardiac magnetic resonance imaging (MRI): This noninvasive test uses a combination of large magnets, radio waves and a computer to produce detailed images of the heart and other vital organs.